EMG114/github-repo-starring-swift-ios-0616/README.md

 ## The Secrets File

 Go ahead and bring in the `Secrets.swift` file from your Github Repo List lab.
 You're going to add one more constant to this file - the personal access token you just generated on Github.
-Remember to add `Secrets.swift` to your `.gitignore` file so that they aren't pushed up to Github!
+Remember to add `Secrets.swift` to your `.gitignore` file (if it's not already there) so that they aren't pushed up to Github!

 ## Goal

+Bring in the code you've already written for your Github Repo List lab.
 You've already gotten the table view to display a list of repositories, so it's time to add some additional functionality to this app.
 We want to be able to tap on repos in the table view and have it star or unstar the repository appropriately, using Github's API.
 You can see the overview of the relevant API calls [here](https://developer.github.com/v3/activity/starring/).

 ## Instructions